eleKit/the-last-drop/README.md

 Trailer available at: https://www.youtube.com/watch?v=uNM7AGlM0a0

-Game prototype developed for Videogame Design and Programming course at Politecnico di Milano You can download the prototype from Polimi Game Collective: https://polimi-game-collective.itch.io/the-last-drop
+Game prototype developed for Videogame Design and Programming year 2017 course at Politecnico di Milano You can download the prototype from Polimi Game Collective: https://polimi-game-collective.itch.io/the-last-drop